 Have the water ready before your cat enters the bathroom, as dripping water could make them uncomfortable.
 Make sure the water is shallow, level with his lower chest, and the cups for rinsing are already filled with water.
 You can place a non-slip mat in the bath.

 Next, it's time to prepare your cat.
-Brush it from head to toe to remove tangles, dead hair, or impurities.
+Brush him from head to toe to remove tangles, dead hair, or impurities.
 If your cat isn't comfortable with brushing or bathing, try separating those two tasks with a pause and plenty of petting and verbal praise.
 When you're done, call your assistant, take your feline friend to the bathroom, and close the door.

 Drop him calmly and gently into the bath; use a relaxed tone of voice and take a delicate approach.